 A lot people it seems have been singing and dancing in the street at news last week that AbbVie the pharmaceutical company that make Humira have dropped a legal action against the European Medicine’s Agency (EMA) that was aimed at blocking any access by researchers or others to their clinical trial data.

 Not everyone will be pleased though.
-Stacey London might wonder whether she should fire her advisers.
-She could have featured as a Joan of Arc leading a RxISK campaign against oppression had she responded to our Open Letter to Stacey.
+Stacy London might wonder whether she should fire her advisers.
+She could have featured as a Joan of Arc leading a RxISK campaign against oppression had she responded to our Open Letter to Stacy.
 She might be sitting pretty now had she adopted a position that Humira can be a tremendous drug but hiding clinical trial data is just not acceptable.
 But we got no response, and it didn’t seem fair to harass her.

 AbbVie’s action was set in train several years ago when one of medicine’s most extraordinary figures, Peter Goetszche from the Danish Cochrane Center took a case for access to clinical trial data to the European ombudsman and won a ruling that the European Medicines’ Agency should make the data from clinical trials submitted to them for regulatory purposes available more generally.
 This was a wonderful breakthrough.
 In November 2012 EMA convened meetings to work out the ground rules for what was expected to be the new way of doing things.

 But on April 30th 2013 just as the post Brand Fascism was posted on davidhealy.org saying that we might all be better off if company efforts to hide their data were successful, a legal action was taken in the European Court against EMA’s data access by two companies.
 AbbVie and InterMune.